tymtox4/reboot-switch-raspi/README.md

 ```

 ## Resistor the programme as a service
+Run following in a terminal.
-1. Change the authentification to root user as follows.
+1. Change the authentification status to root user by follows.
 ```sh
 chmod 755 reboot.py
 ```